SPatten3/SPatten3/README.md

 - ⚡ Fun fact: ...
 -->

 I am an undergraduate student at BYU-Idaho, majoring in Industrial-Organizational Psychology, with minors and focuses in statistics and data science programming.
-In my free time, I enjoy mid-level game development programming and have a passion for creating interesting and meaningful solutions to interesting problems.
+In my free time, I enjoy mid-level game development programming and have a passion for creating interesting solutions to interesting problems.

 You can reach me [here](mailto:spencer.patten@hotmail.com) via eamil.